Analogues of Morozov Theorem in characteristic p>0: Introduction

-\end{defn} We show in section \ref{saturation_inf} that the infinitesimal saturation of the normaliser of a $p$-nil Lie subalgebra is immediate when the adjoint representation is of low height and that this still holds true under the assumption $p>\h(G)$ (which is slightly less restrictive).
-This is a crucial key to prove, in section \ref{chapitre_morozov_p_sup}, that analogues of Morozov theorem hold true when $p>\h(G)$, namely we show: \begin{theorem}[Analogue of Morozov Theorem when $p>\h(G)$] Let $k$ be an algebraically closed field of characteristic $p>0$ and $G$ be a reductive $k$-group such that $p > \h(G)$ (where $\h(G)$ is the Coxeter number of $G$, see section \ref{hypothèses_car}).
-Let $\mathfrak{u} \subseteq \mathfrak{g}$ be a Lie subalgebra of $\mathfrak{g}$.
-Let us assume that $\mathfrak{u}$ is the set of all $p$-nilpotent elements of the radical of $N_{\mathfrak{g}}(\mathfrak{u})$, then: \begin{enumerate} \item the normaliser $N_\mathfrak{g}(\mathfrak{u})$ is a parabolic subalgebra of $\mathfrak{g}$, \item this parabolic subalgebra satisfies the equalities $N_\mathfrak{g}(\mathfrak{u})= \mathfrak{p_g}(\lambda_{\mathfrak{u}})= \mathfrak{p_g}(U)$ where $U \subset G$ is a unipotent smooth connected subgroup such that $\Lie(U) = \mathfrak{u}$ (when $p>\h(G)$ such a subgroup exists according to \cite[section 6]{BDP}, see also \cite[Proposition 3.1]{Jea1}). \end{enumerate} \end{theorem}
+\end{defn} We show in Section \ref{saturation_inf} that normalisers of a $p$-nil Lie subalgebra are infinitesimally saturated when the adjoint representation is of low height.
+This still holds true under the assumption $p>\h(G)$ (which is slightly less restrictive).
+This is a crucial key to prove, in Section \ref{chapitre_morozov_p_sup}, that analogues of Morozov's theorem (see Statement \ref{analogue_morozov}) hold true when $p>\h(G)$.